We are a bunch of humans who are truly passionate about working in privacy.

 Aner founded PrivacyTeam in 2018, after working in Tech, Privacy & Data Protection for over a decade.
 He is an award-winning data privacy researcher, a former Tech & Privacy attorney at prominent Israeli law firms, and was also the first in-house Product & Privacy Counsel at Wix.com.

-He serves as Data Protection Officer (DPO) and leads the privacy programs at dozens of global organizations; manages and contributes to privacy training, awareness-raising and think-tank activities; and often speaks on the importance of simplicity, practicality and relationship-building in privacy compliance, including as a regular lecturer in the Data Protection Officers course at Tel Aviv University's Institute of Legal Arts.
+He serves as Data Protection Officer (DPO) and leads the privacy programs at dozens of global organizations; manages and contributes to privacy training, awareness-raising and think-tank activities; and often speaks on the importance of simplicity, practicality and relationship-building in privacy compliance, at various professional conferences and meetups, and also as a regular guest speaker in the Global Technology Law and Policy seminar at Haifa University (in collaboration with the University of Ottawa and Bocconi University in Milan), and previously in the Data Protection Officers course at Tel Aviv University's Institute of Legal Arts.

 Aner is a Certified Information Privacy Professional in US (CIPP/US) and European (CIPP/E) privacy laws and regulations, and a Certified Information Privacy Manager (CIPM).
 He holds a LL.B. and LL.M. in Law & Technology from the University of Haifa, and is a member of the International Association of Privacy Professionals (IAPP).

 In 2016, Aner was admitted by the IAPP to the inaugural class of Fellows of Information Privacy (FIP), in recognition of leaders in the privacy field for their considerable achievements and for their contributions in advancing the privacy profession.
 In 2019-2020 he also served as co-chair of the IAPP's Israeli chapter.

 He is also quite nice, an ever-optimistic Utah Jazz fan, a decent punk drummer, and a below-average gamer.